 Can You Stream Prime Video Outside of the U.S?

 Yes but only the “Amazon Originals” will be available.
 Prime Video will display a “Watch While Abroad” carousel in the app.
 Those are the only titles you will be able to access while outside of the U.S.

 TravelingMom Tip: Before you leave the US, download the movies and TV shows you want to be able to watch overseas.
 That way they will be on your device and ready for viewing while you’re away, including during the long plane ride there.

 How to Access These Streaming Services

 Our favorite way to access these streaming services all in one place is by using our Roku.
-We use the Roku Streaming Stick so that we can take it with us when we travel.
-The stick easily plugs into an HDMI port on the TV and once it’s connected to WiFi you have access to all your favorite streaming services.
-You can also use the Roku to stream from other sources such as ESPN and FOX.
-You can also use a Chromecast and/or an Amazon Fire Stick to access some of your streaming services including Disney+.
+We take our Roku Streaming Stick with us when we travel.
+The stick easily plugs into an HDMI port on the TV and once it’s connected to WiFi we have access to all of our favorite streaming services.

-TravelingMom Tip: Each one of these streaming services come with parental controls so you can limit what your content your children have access to.
+TravelingMom Tip: Each one of these streaming services comes with parental controls so you can limit what content your children can access.

-For more on tech and travel check out: How New Car Tech Can Keep Older Drivers Safe on the Road and at Home and 16 Of The Best Car Accessories Every Traveling Mom Should Have
+For more on tech and travel check out: 16 Of The Best Car Accessories Every Traveling Mom Should Have